sgirabin/coursera-develop-data-product-project/presentation.md

 ========================================================

 The dataset is taken from World Bank Database (http://databank.worldbank.org/data/home.aspx):
-* Internet Penetration for ASEAN Countries (Singapore, Malaysia, Indonesia, Thailand, Philippine, Cambodia, Myanmar)
+* Internet Penetration for ASEAN Countries
-* Internet Penetration for ASEAN Countries (Singapore, Malaysia, Indonesia, Thailand, Philippine, Cambodia, Myanmar)
+* Mobile Penetration for ASEAN Countries

 From those 2 data, we calculate average on Internet and Mobile penetration among those countries.